 |30 June||Rent Expense||$1,500|||

 You can see in this journal entry we bring to account the consumption of three months rent.
 This is a debit to the rent expense account of $1,500.
-We then have to reduce prepaid rent asset account balance with a credit of $1,500.
+We then have to reduce the prepaid rent asset account balance with a credit of $1,500.

 We hope the above analysis and journal entries help to explain how prepayments occur in accounting.
-Keep in mind these amounts must of course be material to the business.
-For example if ABC had expenses of say $10m per annum it might not worry about bringing to account $4,500 of prepaid rent.
+Keep in mind these amounts must, of course, be material to the business.
+For example, if ABC had expenses of say $10m per annum, it might not worry about bringing to account $4,500 of prepaid rent.